RIPPLE COLLECTIVE, LLC

 Meet Your Teachers

 Our teaching style emphasizes experiential learning and involves asking questions and telling stories.
-Our teaching is rooted in liberatory education principles and collective liberation, centering Indigenous sovereignty, racial justice, anti-colonialism, disability justice, and environmental stewardship as inseparable.
+Our teaching is rooted in developmentally-appropriate, liberatory education principles and collective liberation, centering Indigenous sovereignty, racial justice, anti-colonialism, disability justice, and environmental stewardship as inseparable.
 We believe that understanding history, land, and justice is essential to raising resilient, empathetic children who can thrive in a changing world.

 Read about our curriculum